<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Our Work</image:title>

-<image:caption>Tramp House with Hobo Reenactors: One of the few remaining such structures in N.H., this building was originally constructed in 1914 and restored in 2015.
+<image:caption>TRAMP HOUSE located near the Richmond Firehouse.
+One of the few remaining such structures in N.H., this building was originally constructed in 1914 and restored in 2015.
 It served as a one-night refuge for passing vagrants.</image:caption>

 </image:image>